battermann/cvk77.github.io/_posts/2015-12-03-parser-combinators.markdown

 The basic idea of any parser combinator is that it takes an input, reads ("consumes") it until it’s either _done_ or _fails_, in both cases  returning the _result_ and the _remaining unparsed string_, which might be fed into subsequent parsers.
 In this example we will be using the [Parsec library](https://github.com/aslatter/parsec) to manage the grunt work for us.
 It seems well-suited for this task, it's quite readable and as straightforward as something that calls itself "industrial strength, monadic parser combinator" can be.

-The library is written in the functional programming language Haskell, but there are many Parsec-clones in mainstream languages like Java, C#, Python or F#.
-To understand the examples in this post, you don't really need to understand Haskell though.
-The parsers itself are so tiny and readable that you should be able to understand what's going on without knowing the language.
+The library is written in the pure functional programming language Haskell, but there are many Parsec-clones in mainstream languages like Java, C#, Python or F#.
+To understand the examples in this post, you don't really need to understand Haskell.
+The parsers contain barely any syntax specific to Haskell which makes them much more readable than e.g. JParsec-code.

 ## Writing the parser